Stacey Chapman is an embroidery artist from Margate, UK.

 “Stacey describes her method as painting with thread.
 She sees it as a similar method to the popular Impressionist movement of pointillism, if there were such a word, she would call it “lineism”, as the overall colour is created by a mass of multicoloured and toned lines of thread closely combined.
 Using any thread that matches the required tone and colour, regardless of texture, price or finish, getting the colour right is vital.
 The metallic thread is the only exception to the thread free for all, they are reserved exclusively for the lights within the eyes, utilising different coloured metallics to maximise the effect.
 Stacey sites using each photographic reference of the subject in tiny detail as the key to the work, ensuring every colour/tone is as accurate or heightened as possible, even if only two stitches are sewn at a time before changing threads.”

-What’s remarkable about Stacey she’s only been doing this since November 2014.
 It’s exciting to see a talent like Stacey burst into life and start sharing her skills for the enjoyment of others.
-Without a doubt she is a gifted illustrator and the connection with machine embroidery has unlocked something magical.
+Without a doubt she is a gifted illustrator and the connection with machine embroidery has unlocked something magical, in much the same way as Cayce Zavaglia’s hand embroidery.
 She has started with a focus on bespoke dog portraits, but I’m hoping she’ll spread her wings to embrace all manner of subjects.
 I don’t doubt she can handle it.